chrislorton/kitfont/README.md

-# Kitfont

-A font which can be used to make accurate fonty versions of the EPL &amp; EFL 2016-17 kits

 # How to Use

 All you need to create a kit is the following HTML structure.
 Simply replace the team class with the appropriate class.
 See below for a full list of team classes.